uutils/coreutils/README.md

 ```

 <!-- markdownlint-disable-next-line MD026 -->

-## Why?
+## Goals

-uutils aims to work on as many platforms as possible, to be able to use the
+uutils aims to be a drop-in replacement for the GNU utils.
+Differences with GNU
-same utils on Linux, Mac, Windows and other platforms.
-This ensures, for
+are treated as bugs.

-example, that scripts can be easily transferred between platforms.
-Rust was
+uutils aims to work on as many platforms as possible, to be able to use the same
-chosen not only because it is fast and safe, but is also excellent for
+utils on Linux, Mac, Windows and other platforms.
+This ensures, for example,
-writing cross-platform code.
+that scripts can be easily transferred between platforms.

 ## Documentation